TheOfficialLOE/NebulaShop/README.md

 There are basically 4 methods to find the products, you can get them all by `/products/`, get a group of products with the same brand by `/products:brand/`, or get a specific product by `/products/:brand/:product/`, and finally search products by `/products/search/` with a query.
 You can filter your search result by brand, minimum price, and maximum price.

 ### Comment on products
-In order to comment on a product, you can send a POST request to `/comments/new/`, you will need `ProductId` and `Text` in the request body.
+In order to comment on a product, you can send a POST request to `/comments/new/`, you will need `ProductId` and `Text` in the request body, and obviously you will need to be logged in.

+### Vote comments
+You can like or dislike a comment in `/vote/:product/:comment` and a `type` query to determine whether you are going to like it or dislike it.